-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services - hearing aids: Provided by: UnitedHealthcare Hearing Through UnitedHealthcare Hearing, you can choose from a broad selection of over-the-counter (OTC) hearing aids, name-brand prescription hearing aids, or UnitedHealthcare Hearing's brand Relate®.
-Hearing aids can be fit in- person with a network provider or delivered directly to you with virtual follow-up care (select models).
-This benefit is limited to 2 hearing aids every year.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services - hearing aids Provided by: UnitedHealthcare Hearing Through UnitedHealthcare Hearing, you can choose from a broad selection of over-the-counter (OTC) and prescription hearing aids.
+This includes brand-name manufacturers, as well as Relate®, UnitedHealthcare Hearing's private-label brand that offers affordable, high-quality hearing aids with a variety of technology options and helpful features.
+Hearing aids can be fit in-person with a network provider or delivered directly to you (select products only) This benefit is limited to 2 hearing aids every year.
 Hearing aid accessories, additional batteries and optional services are available for purchase, but they are not covered by the plan.
-To access your hearing aid benefit and get connected with a network provider, you must contact UnitedHealthcare Hearing at 1-877-704-3384, TTY 711 or UHCHearing.com/Medicare.
-Hearing aid allowance is \$2,500 You must obtain prior authorization from UnitedHealthcare Hearing.
-Additional fees may apply for optional follow-up visits.
-Home-delivered hearings aids are available nationwide through UnitedHealthcare Hearing (select products only).
+You can get more information by viewing the Vendor Information Sheet You must obtain prior authoritedHealthcare Hearing. for optional follow-up visits.
+Home-delivered hearing aid through UnitedHealthcare fonly).
+Hearing aids purchased outhearing are not covered. orization from Additional fees may apply ds are available nationwide Hearing (select products at MyUHCMedicare.com or by calling Customer Service to have a paper copy sent to you.
 Hearing aids purchased outside of UnitedHealthcare Hearing are not covered.
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening. \$0 copayment or 30% coinsurance for members eligible for Medicare-covered preventive HIV screening.
-You pay these amounts until you reach the out- of-pocket maximum.
+HIV screening There is no coinsurance, copayment, or deductible for members \$0 copayment or 30% coinsurance for members eligible for

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy eligible for Medicare- covered preventive HIV screening.
+Medicare-covered preventive HIV screening.
+You pay these amounts until you reach the out-of-pocket maximum.
+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met. ^{††} Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance). \$0 copayment or 30% coinsurance for all home health visits provided by a home health agency when Medicare criteria are met.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met. ^{††} Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance). \$0 copayment or 30% coinsurance for all home health visits provided by a home health agency when Medicare criteria are met.
 Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance).
-You pay these amounts until you reach the out- of-pocket maximum.
-Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and You will pay the cost- sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/practitioner services, including doctor's office visits" or "Home health agency care") depending on You will pay the cost- sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/practitioner services, including doctor's office visits" or "Home health agency care") depending on
+You pay these amounts until you reach the out-of-pocket maximum.